 In short, a content community is a mix of in-house talent, freelance writers, and/or industry influencers all working together to help tell a brand’s story.
-It is an approach to content creation that is not overly reliant on any one person, and as a result, combines and amplifies the knowledge and insights of multiple people and personas.
+It is an approach to content creation that is not overly reliant on any one person.
+And as a result, it combines and amplifies the knowledge and insights of multiple people and personas.
 Characteristics of a brand leveraging a content community can include:

 Content depth: where brands dive deep into specific topics of interest to their audience

 Content diversity: rarely seeing the same author with consecutive bylines

 Influence: where brands are publishing content based on in-depth experience and expertise

 Databox — the world’s #1 business analytics platform — crosses all of those check boxes (and then some).

 I was already a fan of Databox’s journalist approach to content, which you can see throughout numerous posts.
 Still, as I was listening to Chili Piper’s interview with John Bonini a few days back, I gained an even greater appreciation for their views on content.

 If you don’t have time to listen to the podcast, here’s a quick rundown of what they’ve done and what you can learn from their marketing strategy.

 Unsurprisingly, their top channel for marketing is content, and they’ve taken a much different approach to publish than what you’d typically find on a B2B blog.
 The key difference boils down to perspective.
 Instead of focusing on a singular point of view, Databox routinely incorporates perspectives from multiple sources within the same piece of content (see some examples below).
 This approach creates a number of advantages for the brand, including: